Trump says US will sign Ukraine minerals deal soon, peace efforts going 'pretty well'

 Trump made the comments at a White House event after signing an order to increase US production of critical minerals.

-Trump referred to his discussions this week with both Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy aimed at ending the war in Ukraine, which Russia invaded in 2022.
+Trump referred to his discussions this week with both Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy aimed at ending the war in Ukraine.

 "We would love to see that come to an end, and I think we're doing pretty well in that regard," Trump said.